sirmurphalot/GFI_onManifolds/README.md

 Code implementations of the models discussed in *Generalized Fiducial Inference on Differentiable Manifolds* by A. C. Murph, J. Hannig, and J. Williams.
 Manuscript on [arXiv](https://arxiv.org/abs/2209.15473).

-This repository is organized according to the three difference experiments that use three different MCMC algorithms.
+This repository is organized according to the three different experiments that use three different MCMC algorithms.
 The first algorithm considered (HMC) is [Brubaker et al's Constrained Hamiltonian Monte Carlo](http://www.cs.toronto.edu/~mbrubake/projects/cmcmc/) method and the second algorithm considered (MH) is [Zappa et al's Constrained Metropolis-Hastings](https://onlinelibrary.wiley.com/doi/abs/10.1002/cpa.21783) algorithm.
 The three problems considered are: inference for data from a multivariate normal density with the mean parameters on a sphere, a linear logspline density estimation problem, and a reimagined approach to the AR(1) mode

 Reference
 ----